Construction Updates

 More on the Waterfront Reconstruction Project can be found here: https://local.nixle.com/alert/11502705/?sub_id=0

-The following work activities and traffic impacts/management are anticipated this week between the hours of 8 a.m. and 4 p.m.:
+The following work and traffic management activities are anticipated for Monday, May 19th through Saturday, May 24th, between the hours of 8 a.m. and 4:30 p.m.:

 Frank Sinatra Drive between 7th and 9th Street

-• No southbound traffic will be allowed on Sinatra Drive from Sinatra Drive North through Fifth Street.
+• No southbound vehicular or bicycle traffic is allowed on Sinatra Drive from Sinatra Drive North through Fifth Street.

 • Southbound traffic will detour to Hudson and/or Washington Street.